 Being listed in the sex offender database can impact the registrant’s ability to secure housing, potential employment opportunities, or enroll in college and of course, carry a firearm.
 A Tequesta attorney experienced in sex crime cases may be able to limit a person’s exposure to these serious consequences.

-Consequences of Being Labeled a Sexual Predator
+What are the Consequences of Being Labeled a Sexual Predator?

 Florida Statute § 775.21 designates certain convicted Felons as Sexual Predators.
 Anyone convicted of a sex crime as a repeat offender, or convicted of using violence in the perpetration of a sex crime, or who commits certain sex crimes against persons under the age of 16, can be deemed a Sexual Predator under this law.
 A person convicted of crimes involving child pornography, or of committing lewd acts on a child or an elderly or disabled adult, is also potentially subject to the Sexual Predator designation.

 Persons who are labelled Sexual Predators face longer terms of imprisonment.
 Once they have completed their sentences, specially trained probation officers will supervise oversee their probation.
 A person labelled a Sexual Predator must provide significant information to the Sex Offender Registry, may be barred from using social media and from accessing certain websites and internet platforms, and is prohibited from working with children in either a paid or volunteer capacity or places where children are known to congregate, like schools or parks.

 Being convicted of a sex crime is something that can impact every aspect of your life.
 The stakes are high, so you should give yourself the best opportunity at obtaining a favorable outcome to your case.

 Consulting early with an attorney who regularly deals with sex crimes charges can benefit you through every stage of the process.
 Call today to discuss your situation with an experienced Tequesta sex crimes lawyer.